 To view an existing rule, navigate to Domain Policies → Media Rules in the left pane.
 In the center pane, select the rule (e.g., default-low-med) to be viewed.

-The contents of the default-low-med media rule are described below.
+Each of the tabs of the default-low-med media rule containing data is shown below.